 Syngenta Group - Case Study

-The history of Board in Italy started even before the incorporation of Syngenta in 2000, based on a merger between Novartis Agribusiness and Zeneca Agrochemicals.
-At that time Board was already operating internally in Sandoz (subsequently acquired by Novartis), which used it in the Agrichemicals and Plant Protection division for Sales and Expenses reporting, Consolidation Reporting and for planning support.
-But the very first installation dates back to Board version 2.0 in 1994.
+The history of Board at Syngenta goes beyond its formation in 2000.
+At that time, the Board decision-making platform was already being used internally at Sandoz (subsequently acquired by Novartis) in the Agrichemicals and Plant Protection division for Sales and Expenses reporting, Consolidation Reporting, and planning support.
+The very first installation dates back to Version 2.0 of Board in 1994.

 Planning, Costing & Sales Analysis: an integrated approach